learnforpractice/pyeos/README.md

-An Experimental Project for Writing Smart Contract With Python Base on The Development of EOSIO
+A Self Evolving Universal Smart Contract Platform Base on The Development of EOSIO
 # Table of contents
 1. [Building PyEos](#buildingpyeos)
 2. [Creating Your First Python Smart Contract](#creatsmartcontract)